AMERICAN DIARY: July 4 hurts, until I remember my WWII uncle | WTOP

 RIO RANCHO, N.M, (AP) — The July Fourth holiday hurts me every year.
 Waving flags seems out of place, and wearing anything stars and stripes makes me feel like Apollo Creed in “Rocky.”
-Lee Greenwood’s song “Proud To Be An American” doesn’t invoke patriotism inside of me, and I never take advantage of those exclusive, one-day mattress sales.
+Lee Greenwood’s song “God Bless The U.S.A.” doesn’t invoke patriotism inside of me, and I never take advantage of those exclusive, one-day mattress sales.

 Yes, I relax, maybe throw some meat on the grill and take my family to a New Mexico desert mesa to watch fireworks among coyotes and rabbits.
 Independence Day pageantry doesn’t make me feel American, though; thanks to birth and chance, I have no other place to go.

-Note: This story has been edited to correct a song name, “God Bless The U.S.A.” not “Proud to Be an American.”